wonkyum-kim/Operating_System_Concepts/chapter 5/exercises_and_problems.md

 b.
 (8 + 8 + 12.6) / 3 = 9.53

 c.
 (1 + 5.6 + 14) / 3 = 6.87

+# 5.6

+Better response time for interactive processes: Interactive processes usually have higher priority and are placed in a higher-priority queue.
+With a shorter time quantum for the high-priority queue, interactive processes can be quickly scheduled and get a faster response time.

+Prevention of starvation: Processes in lower-priority queues can be scheduled with longer time-quantum sizes, which ensures that they have enough time to complete their work.
+This approach prevents the starvation of low-priority processes, which could happen if they were always preempted by high-priority processes.

+Improved throughput: Different types of processes have different resource requirements, and different time-quantum sizes can help optimize resource utilization.
+For example, I/O-bound processes may benefit from longer time quantums in the I/O queue, while CPU-bound processes may benefit from shorter time quantums in the CPU queue.
+By optimizing time-quantum sizes for each queue, the system can achieve higher throughput.